What Does Your Cedar Roof Look Like?

-When new, cedar shakes and shingles display natural honey and cinnamon tones, and will later mature to a seasoned and distinguished-looking silvery gray when properly maintained.
+Brand new cedar shakes and shingles display natural honey and cinnamon tones.
+They quickly mature to a seasoned and distinguished-looking silvery gray when properly maintained.
+Cedar roof cleaning is a vital, but usually neglected part of maintaining and extending the life of this beautiful type of roof.

 Cedar roofs don’t decay, but they do weather.

-Cedar has natural preservatives that resist moisture, decay and insect damage.
-Although in warm, humid climates and on heavily shaded roofs, algae, moss, mildew, lichen and fungi will grow.
+The natural preservatives in cedar resist moisture, decay and insect damage.
+However, in warm, humid climates and on heavily shaded roofs, algae, moss, mildew, lichen and fungi will grow.
 Because these organisms retain moisture the cedar will decay if not properly cleaned.
 Our proprietary cleaning process will stop this decay and extend the life of the roof for many years.

 When Should A Cedar Roof Be Cleaned?